Javascript Menu by Deluxe-Menu.com

 The purpose of this course is to . . . [select best answer below]

-present a structured way to gather information about psychiatric, emotional, behavioral, functional, and addictive history - protecting you legally and professionally.
+present a structured way to gather information about psychiatric, emotional, behavioral, functional, and addictive history, and to arrive at a diagnostic impression, in a way that protects you ethically, legally and professionally.

 provide a guide that will help you file your insurance claims.